Once you turn 75 there are a few changes to the process for renewing your driver licence:

 How to renew your licence

-You must renew your driver licence on or before its expiry date if you wish to continue driving – but you cannot renew it more than 6 months in advance.
+You must renew your driver licence on or before its expiry date if you want to keep driving – but you can't renew it more than 6 months in advance.

 What you need to take